TwigYT/QoL-MC/README.md

 Vanilla Tweaks is a Resource/Data pack picker that generate a resource or data pack based on what features you select.
 You can find Vanilla Tweaks [here](https://vanillatweaks.net/).

-You can find the list of features that this Vanilla Tweaks pack adds [here](https://vanillatweaks.net/share#XZblqx).
+You can download the Vanilla data pack [here](https://vanillatweaks.net/share#XZblqx).

 <div align="center">